MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/management.md

 The following are assumptions that went into the development of the landing zone accelerator for API Management:

-- A Premium tier instance of API Management that supports availability zones and multiregion deployments is included in the reference implementation.
+- A Premium tier instance of API Management that supports availability zones and multiregion deployments is recommended.
-- DevOps pipelines are used to managed and deploy infrastructure as code.
+- DevOps pipelines are used to manage and deploy infrastructure as code.